-- 1. A bachelor's degree from a regionally accredited college or university is required; however, a limited number of students who do not have a bachelor's degree, but have extensive ministerial experience and at least 60 units of accredited undergraduate academic work, may be considered for admission.
-For a description of the standards governing these exceptions, please write to the dean of Haggard Graduate School of Theology. - Students must have a 3.0 baccalaureate or master's grade-point average.
+- A bachelor's degree from a regionally accredited college or university is required. - Students must have a 3.0 baccalaureate or master's grade-point average.
 Applicants with a grade-point average between 2.5-2.99 may be admitted with provisional standing.